percona/pmm-doc/docs/setting-up/client/aws.md

 !!! caution alert alert-warning "Important"
     Enabling Performance Schema on T2 instances is not recommended because it can easily run the T2 instance out of memory.

-When adding a monitoring instance for Amazon RDS, specify a unique name to distinguish it from the local MySQL instance.
+When adding a monitoring instance for Amazon RDS, specify a unique name to distinguish it from the local instance.
 If you do not specify a name, it will use the client’s host name.

 Create the `pmm` user with the following privileges on the Amazon RDS instance that you want to monitor: